-Why are high-cost drugs such a problem for the health care system?
+Why are high-price drugs such a problem for the health care system?

 Prescription drugs are an important part of the health care system and patients rely on medicines to keep them healthy.
 Unfortunately, prices for prescription drugs have soared in recent years, with the price of a single medicine often exceeding an average American’s annual income, putting a severe burden on employers as well as on consumer premiums.